 Definition 1 (WYSIWYM model).
-The WYSIWYM model can be formally defined as a quintuple (D, V, X, T, H) where:
+The WYSIWYM can be used as external augmentation to visualize the model can be formally defined as a quintuple (D, V, X, T, H) items in the text.
+It is also possible to use text formatwhere: ting techniques as inline augmentation for highlighting

-- D is a set of semantic representation data models, where each Di ∈ D has an associated set of data model elements EDi; - V is a set of tuples $(v, C_v)$ , where v is a visualization technique and $C_v$ a set of possible configurations for the visualization technique v; - X is a set of tuples $(x, C_x)$ , where x is an exploration technique and $C_x$ a set of possible configurations for the exploration technique x; - T is a set of tuples (t, Ct), where t is an authoring technique and Ct a set of possible configurations for the authoring technique t; - H is a set of helper components.
+- D is a set of semantic representation data models, where each $D_i \in D$ has an associated set of data model elements E{D_i} ; - V is a set of tuples (v, C_v), where v is a visualization technique and C_v a set of possible configurations for the visualization technique v; - X is a set of tuples (x, C_x) , where x is an exploration technique and C_x a set of possible configurations for the exploration technique x; - T is a set of tuples (t, C_t), where t is an authoring technique and C_t a set of possible configurations for the authoring technique t; - H is a set of helper components.